preetisharma16/272homewok4/README.md

 [Checkout our website here](https://main.d1uvjprmh8yooa.amplifyapp.com)

-Note: Support all web browsers other than safari.
+Note: Support all web browsers except safari.

 How to use:
 --------------------------